protojour/domain-engine/README.md

 Every ONTOL language feature must have a test in `ontol/ontol-compiler/tests/compiler-integration`.

-Tests must use the `test_log::test` attribute for proper tracing.
+Tests must use the `ontol_macros::test` attribute for proper tracing.

 ### Running tests and debugging